 The archive lookup uses curl -fsSL so HTTP failures stop the command, normal output stays quiet, and redirects are followed automatically.
 That same download pattern also shows up in the curl command in Linux reference.

-Resolve the Latest Pale Moon Tarball on Ubuntu
+Resolve the Current Pale Moon Tarball on Ubuntu

 Download Pale Moon on Ubuntu

-Keep using the same terminal session so the variables from the previous step stay available while you build the final URL and save the tarball.
+Keep using the same terminal session so the version, filename, and checksum variables from the previous step stay available while you download and verify the tarball.

 printf '%s\n' "$DOWNLOAD_URL"